Address Book Maintenance: 4 Tips and How-To’s

 Your small business CRM has the same issues.
 You might have duplicates of the same number, old numbers that are out-of-date for current customers, or saved numbers for customers who’ve long since stopped connecting with your brand.
-When you take some time to tidy up your address book, you’ll ensure you always have the right information when you need it and cut back on any confusion and unnecessary back and forth.
+When you take some time to tidy up your address book, you’ll ensure you always have the right information when you need it, keep your email marketing efforts consistent, cut back on any confusion and unnecessary back and forth.

 Here are four tips you can try to help you maintain your address book.

 Get a Master Account for Various Apps

 The absolute best thing you can do for your address book is use a cross-platform contacts manager like Contacts+ to synchronize it across multiple platforms.
 A tool like this not only makes sure your address book is synced and updated across all the apps you use but it also makes the next three tips easier through automation functionality.

 People change their numbers and email addresses over the years.
 Maybe you only captured a prospect’s email address at first and then forgot about it and created another contact with their phone number.
 It’s better to merge your contacts and get rid of old numbers, so all the right information is linked with the right contact.